Missmv09/seenandred-site/README.md

-This is the Git + Netlify deploy version that matches https://seenandred.com exactly.
+This is the full Git + Netlify deployable version of Seen & Red.